 This feature can be used for transforming patterns during a live performance.
 When Note Repeat is triggered the currently selected voice will be repeated until the TRIGGER button is released.
 The number of notes repeated are 1,2, 4 or 8.
 This creative feature can be used to create drum roll and ratchet style effects on the fly by repeating the current note while the rhythm continues to run.
-This can be recorded into a pattern in RECORD STEP mode.

-To use and record:
+To use:

 - 1. Press NOTE REPEAT. - 2.
 Select how many repeats you require (1,2,4 or 8). - 3.
-Press RECORD in step mode. - 4.
-While a pattern is playing press and hold the TRIGGER button to repeat notes. - 5.
-The note number can be changed while the TRIGGER button is held to create different fill effects. - 6.
+While a pattern is playing press and hold the TRIGGER button to repeat notes. - The note number can be changed while the TRIGGER button is held to create different fill effects. - 5.
 Press NOTE REPEAT to exit.

-NOTE: Note repeats can be recorded in STEP RECORD mode.
+NOTE: Note repeats can be recored in STEP RECORD mode.
 To remove a NOTE REPEAT from a step, remove the programmed step from the pattern.
 The red LEDs above indicate if the selected step has a repeat of 1,2,4 or 8 programmed.
 Note repeat can also be programmed: